teenareddydharmala/Elevatelabs/Task-1.md

 **VII.
 Summary**
 Cybersecurity is the strategic defense of the **CIA Triad** using **Defense in Depth** and **Zero Trust**.
 By understanding **Threat Actors** and the **Cyber Kill Chain**, we can proactively reduce our **Attack Surface** and mitigate **OWASP Top 10: 2025** risks throughout the entire **Data Flow** cycle.

----

-**Would you like me to generate a set of mock exam questions based on this doctrine to test your retention?**